J-Siu/johnsiu.com/content/blog/macos-cannot-connect-samba.md

 It suddenly stop working ... and luckily I got it fix.
 <!--more-->

+> As of 2023, MacOS 13 (Ventura) samba support is stable and work smoothly by just clicking the network section in finder.
+If you have issue connecting to a samba share, check [Samba Config](//blog/conf-samba) first.

 ---

 ### SMB Connection

-From time to time I use Finder ⌘-k __Connect to Server__ to connect to the few Samba folders I have around, and all of them are saved in following format:
+From time to time I use Finder ⌘-k __Connect to Server__, or directly from  to connect to the few Samba folders I have around, and all of them are saved in following format:

 ```sh
 smb://<hostname>/homes